- Program Director, Medical Residency Program

 During site-specific clinical rotations, residents are assigned to a clinical faculty member on a one-to-one basis.
 Each resident is responsible for seeing new consults, as well as on-treatment and follow-up patients, with the attending.
 In addition, all residents participate in simulation and treatment planning.

 The resident provides clinical coverage when the attending is away and works with the covering physician.
 Residents may be recruited to radiation oncology services other than their assigned one, or to special procedures, particularly brachytherapy cases, as coverage needs arise.

 Resident training includes extensive clinical experience in:

 Residents rotate call duties on a weekly basis.
-First year residents take approximately ten weeks of call with decreasing weeks each subsequent year.
+First-year residents take approximately ten weeks of call, with decreasing weeks each subsequent year.
 The on-call resident is responsible for taking calls in the evenings from 4:30 PM through 8:00 AM, as well as the entire weekend.
-Call may be taken from home as long as the resident is within 30 minutes travel time from the hospital.
+Calls may be taken from home as long as the resident is within 30 minutes travel time from the hospital.

 Residents receive a written performance evaluation at the end of each two-month rotation.
 They are also asked to provide a written evaluation of the attending staff after clinical rotations.